Editorial Policy

 How We Write

-Official requirement: what law or official policy states.
+Official requirement: what the law, authority page, or official policy says.

-Common practice: what applicants and residents typically experience in reality, which can differ from policy.
+Common practice: what applicants and residents report happening in real life.

 Images and Photography

-Images used on AsiaLongStay come from two sources.
+Images on AsiaLongStay come from two main sources.

-Licensed stock photography: we use images from copyright-free platforms such as Unsplash, where images are published under licenses that permit free use without attribution.
-We select images that accurately represent the country, city, or topic being covered.
+Licensed stock photography: we use images from free-use stock platforms such as Unsplash, where the license allows editorial use.
+We choose images that match the country, city, or topic being covered.

-Reader and contributor photography: some images are submitted directly by people living in or traveling through Southeast Asia.
-By submitting an image to AsiaLongStay, contributors confirm they hold the rights to the image and grant us permission to publish it on the platform.
-We do not publish images where ownership or permission is unclear.
+Reader and contributor photography: some images are submitted by people living in or travelling through Southeast Asia.
+By sending us an image, contributors confirm they own it or have permission to share it with us.

-We do not use images scraped from social media, lifted from other publications, or sourced from anywhere we cannot verify the license or permission.
+We do not use images copied from social media, taken from other publications, or sourced from places where the license is unclear.

 Independence and Advertising